WHAT REASONING IS AND

 each group.
 Thus, so-called common sense isn't really all that

 common.
-Moreover, it often has less to do with the senses than
+Moreover, it often has less to do with sensibility than

-with biases, and thus is more of an associative process than a truly
+with biases, and thus is more of a simple associative process than a truly

 reasoning one.